tinybike/AugurDAO/README.md

 # Augur DAO

-Augur DAO is a GovernorAlpha contract that is "guarded" by a guardian DAO.
+Augur DAO is a modified GovernorAlpha contract that is "guarded" by a guardian DAO.

 ## Contracts

 #### AugurDAO

-The AugurDAO contract is a modified version of [Compound's](https://github.com/compound-finance/compound-protocol) [GovernorAlpha contract](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol).
+The AugurDAO contract is a modified version of [Compound's](https://github.com/compound-finance/compound-protocol) [GovernorAlpha](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol) contract.
 AugurDAO has extra functions to interact with a second "guardian" DAO.
 The guardian DAO is a GovernorAlpha contract, unmodified except for changes to constants.

 The guardian DAO uses a non-transferable token for voting, which can be minted and burned by the Augur DAO.
 The guardian DAO "guards" the Augur DAO in the sense that it can: